boboppie/ORFLine/README.md

 Class | Description
 ----- | -----------
-canonical | overlapping annotated CDS, have the same stop with annotated CDS canonical_extended | overlapping annotated CDS, have the same stop with annotated CDS canonical_truncated | overlapping annotated CDS, have the same stop with annotated CDS five_prime | in upstream of annotated CDS five_prime_overlap | in upstream of annotated CDS, overlapping annotated CDS three_prime | in downstream of annotated CDS three_prime_overlap | in downstream of annotated CDS, overlapping annotated CDS within | in internal of annotated CDS, but in a different frame relative annotated CDS noncoding | in non-coding genes or non-coding transcripts of coding genes
+canonical | an ORF which exactly coincides with an annotated CDS. canonical_extended or extended | an ORF starts upstream of an annotated CDS and has the same stop codon as the CDS canonical_truncated or truncated | an ORF starts downstream of an annotated CDS, have the same stop codon as CDS five_prime or uORF | an ORF which is completely in the annotated 5’UTR of a transcript and does not overlap the annotated CDS five_prime_overlap or ouORF | an ORF in the annotated 5’UTR of a transcript but which overlaps an annotated CDS three_prime or dORF | an ORF in the annotated 3’UTR of a transcript and does not overlap the annotated CDS three_prime_overlap or odORF | an ORF in the annotated 3’UTR of a transcript but which overlaps an annotated CDS within | an ORF in the interior of an annotated CDS, but in a different frame relative the annotated CDS noncoding or ncORF| an ORF from a transcript annotated as noncoding, such as a lncRNA or pseudogene

 #### 6. ORFScore filter